CS-257-S22/team-project-d/README.md

 Repo for Team D in CS 257.

 For grader for front end assignment:
-All the necessary files are in the "Fron End" folder.
+All the necessary files are in the "Front End" folder.

 1) ice_cream.py is our production code, and ice_cream_test.py is our test suite for that.
 They need the "Data" folder in the directory that is one-level lower as it is now, so the easiest is to pull